On infinite staircases in toric symplectic four-manifolds: Conjecture: why these may be the ``only'' infinite staircases

 The numbers $a_i$ are called the {\bf partial quotients} of $x$.
 Hardy and Littlewood studied the function $\text{ehr}_{\Delta_{u,v}}(T)$, as $T$ varies among the positive real numbers.
 They show in \cite[Theorems A3 and A4]{HL} that if $\frac{u}{v}$ has bounded partial quotients, then the term $d(T)$ is $\mathcal{O}(\log(T))$.
 Moreover, they show that this is optimal in the sense that there is a positive constant $K$ and examples $\frac{u}{v}$ with bounded partial quotients that satisfy

 where the $T_i$ and $T_j$ are two increasing sequences of real numbers.
+In particular, this implies that one cannot replace $\log(T)$ by any function with strictly smaller growth.
 We will say that a function is {\bf optimally} $\pm \mathcal{O}(\log(T))$ to signify that its behavior is $\mathcal{O}(\log(T))$ and it satisfies \eqref{eqn:hardylittlewood}.
 In particular, if the $T_j$ could be assumed to be integers in \eqref{eqn:hardylittlewood}, then \eqref{eqn:keyequation} would eventually hold, since the $\Gamma_r$ are bounded.
 This would rule out infinite staircases for all rational convex toric domains, underscoring the subtlety of this argument.

 In \cite{cgls}, Cristofaro-Gardiner, Li, and Stanley studied the function $\text{ehr}_{\Delta_{u,v}}(T)$ for integer values of $T$.
 They show that this function can sometimes be a quasipolynomial when restricted to integral $T$, even when $\frac{u}{v}$ is irrational, making both sides of \eqref{eq:ineqErhart} quasipolynomial.
 Being a quasipolynomial over $\Z$ implies that in contrast to \eqref{eqn:hardylittlewood} above, $d(T)$ only takes on finitely many values.
 They classify all cases where the Ehrhart function is a quasipolynomial as follows.